✨ Summer in Oxford Information Session ✨

 If you want credit transferred to UT-Austin from the University of Missouri, then students can not attend the Summer in Oxford program any later than the summer after their Junior year.
 Students may not take the program in the summer of their Senior year as they will be unable to get credits transferred in enough time to graduate in May.

-UT Admissions Evaluation of Courses - Required Prior to Departure!
+UT Admissions Evaluation of Courses - Recommended Prior to Departure!

-* Please note: Students should have already talked with their academic advisor in their UT-Austin department prior to filling out this form and prior to departure.
+* Please note: Students should have talk with their academic advisor in their respective advising departments prior to submitting the form and prior to departure.

 Program Costs